alisdt/online_experiments_course/03_pract.rst

 Developer Tools
 ---------------

-When writing any computer program, it's always good to have some tools to help you find out what's going on.
+When writing a computer program, it's good to have tools to help you find out what's going on.
 This is particularly important when something goes wrong!
 For an online experiment in JavaScript, you can use the web developer tools in your browser.
 All recent versions of